Smart card for Paris train week/month pass valid on bus, Metro, RER, Ile-de-France (Transilien) trains (Not TGV)

 The Paris train, metro, RER, tram and bus system uses a smart card called Passe Navigo Découverte for week passes.
 These passes are open to visitors (see note) as opposed to normal Navigo passes which are for residents of Ile-de-France only.

-The Navigo Découverte is sold at nearly any ticket window that normally sells tickets and passes.
+You can buy a Navigo Découverte pass at nearly any Metro, RER, Transilien train ticket window that normally sells tickets and passes.
 (I say “nearly” because a ticket window may run out of blank Navigo passes to sell you.)
 You’ll need a smaller than passport size photo to be used on the pass (exact Navigo Decouverte photo size is 3cm tall by 2.5cm wide), plus a pen to write your name.
 There’s nearly always a photo booth nearby ticket windows at major stations, costing 5€ for a set of four pictures, so be sure to get your photo taken before going to the ticket window where they’ll likely have scissors handy for trimming your freshly minted photo on the pass.
 If you’re hesitant in how to ask to buy the pass at a ticket window, try printing out this page and showing the ticket seller the image of the Découverte card on the top right while holding up your small headshot photo.
 I’m pretty sure the ticket seller will get the idea.

 The downside of the pass is its timing.
 The pass validity starts on Monday morning, first service (usually around 05:30) and ends the following Sunday at last service (metro trains usually arrive at their terminus station around 01:40).
 If you happen to be arriving mid-week, it may not make financial sense to purchase the pass.
 After Wednesday midnight, you cannot add zones to the pass for the current week.
 From Friday onwards you can only purchase zones for the following week.